-, one of the only regions of the Shivaliks to preserve its flora and fauna.
+The ‘Patli Dun’, forms part of the Corbett National Park, is one of the only regions of the Shivalik Hills to preserve its flora and fauna.
 The valleys are roofed with thick grasslands and the slopes have lush Sal forests.
 The forests abound in animals are Barking Deer, Spotted Deer, Tigers, rivers glow with Masheers and Gharials.

-is a charming little hill station located in the Shivalik hills, and many temples are center of attraction for travelers in the Shivalik hills.
+Some places are being promoted as tourist destinations nowadays like the ‘Renuka Lake’.
+‘Shivalik Fossil Park’, the capital of Himachal Pradesh, Shimla is a charming little hill station located in the Shivalik Hills, and many temples are center of attraction for travellers in the Shivalik Hills.
 All these points make the Shivalik hills an ultimate paradise of beauty and peace.